AKASHAorg/akasha-docs/docs/extensions/extension-tutorials/index.md

 ---
-sidebar_position: 81
+sidebar_position: 57
-sidebar_label: Extension Tutorials
+sidebar_label: Tutorials
 ---

 # Build Extensions Tutorials

 The following section provides a step-by-step guide on how to create different types of extensions using the AKASHA Core.
 It covers creating necessary folders, initializing the project, and running relevant Yarn commands.

+:::caution
+To follow these tutorials, you must have set up the [AKASHA Core](https://github.com/AKASHAorg/akasha-core) project and run it locally.
+If you are yet to do so, please click [here](../../setup.md) to get started.
+:::

 ## Bootstrapping a new extension

-:::info
-Before we begin make sure you have already followed the [Dev QuickStart](../../setup.md) guide
-:::

 The extensions should be created in the `extensions` folder which is in the root of the AKASHA Core project.
 So if you want to bootstrap a new app you should do it by creating a new folder in `extensions/apps`, for widgets in `extensions/widgets` and for plugins in `extensions/plugins`.